mkayaalp/codeboard/README.md

+*Forked from [codeboardio/codeboard](https://github.com/codeboardio/codeboard).
+Deployment is not recommended due to old dependencies.*

 # Codeboard

 Codeboard is a web-based IDE to teach programming in the classroom.
 This is the core of the Codeboard web application.
 Part of the codeboard.io project.